Stability for linearized gravity on the Kerr spacetime: The metric and core connection coefficients

 \subsection{Acknowledgements}

 We are grateful to Steffen Aksteiner, Jinhua Wang, and Bernard F. Whiting for helpful discussions.
 Lars Andersson thanks the Royal Institute of Technology (KTH), Stockholm, where a significant portion of the work was done, for hospitality and support.
-Pieter Blue thanks the Albert Einstien Institute (AEI) Potsdam for hospitality and support.
-Siyuan Ma is supported by the ERC grant ERC-2016 CoG 725589 EPGR.
+Pieter Blue thanks the Albert Einstein Institute (AEI) Potsdam for hospitality and support.
+Siyuan Ma is supported by the National Natural Science Foundation of China under Grant No. 12288201 and the ERC grant ERC-2016 CoG 4399 725589 EPGR.